What the Sleep Pros Think About White Noise Machines

 Benefits of White Noise Machines

-There are countless things that can wake your child from a peaceful slumber, whether it’s a garbage truck going by, a car starting or your older child tearing down the hall singing the alphabet at the top of his lungs.
-Before you know it, baby is wide awake and you have to start the bedtime routine all over again.
+Why do I love sound machines?
+There are countless noises that can wake your child from a peaceful slumber, whether it’s a garbage truck going by, a car starting or your older child tearing down the hall singing the alphabet at the top of his lungs.
+Before you know it, baby is wide awake and you have to start the sleep routine all over again.

 Personally, I am a big fan of the Dohm, Lectrofan, Hatch and the Hush Portable White Noise Machine as they create a consistent sound that mimics rushing air.
 This is soothing to the child and blocks out everyday noises that can startle him awake.